iammck/ECalculon/README.md

 The ECalculon project is for experimenting and learning continuous integration concepts and techniques for Android software development.
-My goal with this project is to use a combination of github, Travis-CI and Triple-T to deliver application updates to the end user via google play.
+My goal with this project is to use a combination of github, Travis-CI and Triple-T/google-play-publisher to deliver application updates to the end user via google play.

 The application is a simple calculator named after Calculon, a robot.
 It uses the support library and is a fragment activity.
 There are several integration